GOP conservative temporarily blocks $19B disaster bill

-WASHINGTON (AP) — A House GOP conservative complaining of Washington’s free-spending and opaque ways blocked a long-overdue $19 billion disaster aid bill on Friday, extending a tempest over hurricane and flood relief that has left the measure meandering for months.
+WASHINGTON (AP) — A House GOP conservative blocked a long-overdue $19 billion disaster aid bill Friday, complaining it leaves out money needed to address the migrant crisis at the border and extending a tempest over hurricane and flood relief that has left the measure meandering for months.

-Texas Republican Chip Roy, a former aide to Texas firebrand Sen. Ted Cruz, objected to speeding the measure through a nearly empty chamber, also complaining that it does not contain any of President Donald Trump’s $4.5 billion request for dealing with a migrant refugee crisis on the U.S.-Mexico border.
+The move came a day after the measure flew through the Senate despite a Democratic power move to strip out President Donald Trump’s $4.5 billion request for dealing with a migrant crisis on the U.S.-Mexico border.

-“It is a bill that that includes nothing to address the international emergency and humanitarian crisis we face at our southern border,” Roy said.
+Texas Rep. Chip Roy, a former aide to Texas firebrand Sen. Ted Cruz, complained that it does not contain any money to address increasingly urgent border needs.
+“It is a bill that includes nothing to address the international emergency and humanitarian crisis we face at our southern border,” Roy said.

+He also objected to speeding the measure through a nearly empty chamber, saying it was important for lawmakers to actually vote on a bill that “spends a significant amount of taxpayer money.”

+House Speaker Nancy Pelosi, D-Calif., a key force behind the measure which moved through the Senate with the enthusiastic embrace of Roy’s two GOP senators, said the delays have gone on too long.
+Senate action came after Trump surrendered in his fight with powerful Democrats over aid to hurricane-ravaged Puerto Rico.

+“Now, after the President and Senate Republicans disrupted and delayed disaster relief for more than four months, House Republicans have decided to wage their own sabotage,” Pelosi said.
+“Every day of Republican obstruction, more disasters have struck, more damage has piled up and more families have been left in the cold.”

-Democrats said the House will try to again pass the measure next week during a session, like Friday’s, that would otherwise be pro forma.
+Democrats said the House might try to again pass the measure next week during a session, like Friday’s, that would otherwise be pro forma.
 If that doesn’t succeed, a quick bipartisan vote would come after Congress returns next month from its Memorial Day recess.

-Rep. Donna Shalala, D-Fla., said she was very disappointed at Roy’s action.
+Rep. Donna Shalala, D-Fla., said she was upset at Roy’s action.
 “The fact that one person from a state that is directly affected could object, it’s just irresponsible,” she said.
-Texas was slammed by record floods last spring, though not Roy’s San Antonio-area district.
+Texas was slammed by record floods in 2017, though not Roy’s San Antonio-area district.

+GOP leaders and Trump support the bill, as do some lawmakers who are otherwise some of the chamber’s staunchest conservatives, such as Rep. Austin Scott, R-Ga.

 “This is a rotten thing to do.
 This is going to pass,” said Rules Committee Chairman Jim McGovern, D-Mass.